 What about antibiotic medicines?

 Antibiotics are not usually advised.
 Antibiotics do not kill viruses - they only kill germs called bacteria.
 Antibiotics do not usually ease a cough caused by a virus.
-They may even make symptoms worse, as they sometimes cause side-effects such as diarrhoea, feeling sick, and rashes.
+They may even make symptoms worse, as they sometimes cause side-effects such as loose or watery stools (diarrhoea), feeling sick, and rashes.

 Antibiotics may be prescribed if you already have an ongoing (chronic) lung disease.
 This is to prevent a 'secondary' bacterial infection rather than to clear a viral infection.
 Antibiotics may also be prescribed if a complication develops such as secondary bacterial pneumonia - but this is unlikely to occur if you are otherwise healthy.